 Did you participate in any other sports over the years?

-So we get an idea of where you have been with running can you share your PR's for: 5K, 10K marathon and any other distance you may have run.
+So we get an idea of where you have been with running can you share your PR's.

 What is your most memorable race or races and share a little about at least one of them?